 Fertility: Research indicates there is no evidence that medroxyprogesterone causes infertility.
 It may take some time for the injection to wear off, and most women must wait about 6 to 8 months after the last injection to start ovulating, having regular periods, and be able to become pregnant.

 High blood pressure: The fluid retention mentioned above can contribute to increased blood pressure.
-Women who are treating high blood pressure or may be at risk of developing high blood pressure should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you are treating high blood pressure or may be at risk of developing high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Irregular menstrual patterns: Menstrual patterns commonly change following the use of medroxyprogesterone.
 This includes irregular or unpredictable bleeding or spotting or, rarely, heavy or continuous bleeding.
 If undiagnosed vaginal bleeding occurs, or if abnormal bleeding persists or is severe, consult your doctor.

 As women continue to use medroxyprogesterone, fewer experience irregular bleeding patterns and more do not menstruate at all.
 By Month 12, about 55% of women no longer have periods, and by Month 24, about 68% of women using medroxyprogesterone do not have periods.
 Because of the prolonged effect of the medication, re-establishment of menstruation may be delayed and difficult to predict.